kokkos/kokkos-kernels/docs/source/API/batched/dense/KokkosBatched_AddRadial.rst

 Parameters
 ==========

-:member: Team execution policy instance (only for team version)
+:member: Team policy member (only for team version)
 :tiny: Scalar value to add to diagonal elements
 :A: Input/output matrix view to which diagonal values are added